***APPLICATIONS ARE NOW CLOSED***

 Banaa.org matches Sudanese survivors of atrocity with scholarship opportunities in the United States.
 We maintain a database of highly qualified students who are working for peace in Sudan and want to further their education.
 Empowered with a university degree, Banaa Scholars return to Sudan with the technical skills necessary to cooperatively address complex political, environmental and economic causes of war.
 In the United States, Banaa.org works with college students, faculty and administrators to create new scholarship opportunities.
 Banaa staff based at GW University support passionate volunteers who want to bring a Sudanese peacemaker to their university.

 The two new Banaa Scholars, Jacob and Salva, have arrived!
-Read about their arrival and this year’s Summer Summit here.
+Read about their arrival and last year’s Summer Summit here.

 Read about more recent developments in our Announcements and News Archives

 To break cycles of conflict that continue to plague regions of Sudan and South Sudan, there must be peacemakers on all sides.
 With this in mind, we provide marginalized individuals who have seen the horrors of war with technical tools to promote peace.
 Over the next decade, we aim to empower hundreds of new peace-builders, helping unheard voices find space in the Sudanese political arena.
 The program incorporates a number of innovations:

 - Empowering survivors of conflict to become active global citizens.